adrianmg/love2d-pong/README.md

 # love2d-pong
-Remake of the classic game PONG in LOVE2D
+Remake of the classic game PONG made in LÖVE